Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/04-publication.md

 Determine and dicuss which licensing, public domain waiver, and/or terms for reuse would be suitable for the research products of yours that you previously identified.

-## ORCiDs

-> _"I Am Not a Scientist, I Am a Number"_
-Bourne PE, Fink JL (2008) I Am Not a Scientist, I Am a Number.
-PLoS Comput Biol 4(12): e1000247. [doi:10.1371/journal.pcbi.1000247](http://doi.org/10.1371/journal.pcbi.1000247)

-Aggregating research products and their uptake in the scientific community as well as the public is very difficult without identifiers.
-Most authors of and contributors to research do not have distinctive names.
-If it's too difficult to aggregate someone's reseach outputs and their impact, then most research output will not be taken into account for assessment.

-Enter [ORCID](https://orcid.org), the Open Researcher and Contributor ID.
-ORCID allows you to create and maintain a fairly comprehensive biographic, grant support, and publication profile.
-Funders, institutions, and publishers are increasingly adopting it.
-(At least in the sense of allowing you to record your ORCID; using it for features that convey tangible benefits to you are still in its infancy.)

-### Exercise 5:

-* You may already have an ORCID.
-Look yourself up on <https://ORCID.org>.
-If there is a record for yourself claim it if you haven't already.
-* If there isn't a record, consider creating one.
-Try populating it with your research products (called _works_) using one of the available search-match-and-import sources. _(EuropePMC often works pretty well.
-Crossref does, too, but can sometimes show a lot of false positive matches.
-Try them out - you can abort if most matches are incorrect.)_
-* Can you register your ORCID with your institution?
-Try inquiring with the digital scholarship group of your library.

-### Aggregating your impact to tell your scholarship story

-There are scholarly communication services that use author identifiers (such as ORCID) to aggregate the impact of the corresponding scholar's products.
-For example, [ImpactStory](http://impactstory.org) aggregates traditional citations as well as several other forms of uptake, including tweets and Wikipedia citations, that can measure different kinds of impact than scientific citations ([Priem _et al_, 2012](http://arxiv.org/abs/1203.4745)).